Stat-FeiXiao/pgeeptc/README.md

 # pgeeptc
-An R package for variable selection in marginal promotion time cure model via penalized generalized estimating equations.
+This is an R package for variable selection in marginal promotion time cure model under clustered failure time via SCAD-based penalized generalized estimating equations.